Best Local Restaurants on the Hot Rod Power Tour Route

-A region so rich in food culture and tradition deserves to be explored!
-For those willing to get off the main road, who want to experience a true taste of the south, we have put together a list of the best local restaurants along the HOT ROD Power Tour route for authentic flavor and character.
+This is a seven-day, seven-city journey expected to bring together more than 6,000 vehicles and 100,000-plus spectators making it the largest traveling car-show in the world!
+In 2018, starting in Bowling Green, KY, the route winds through Tennessee, Alabama, Georgia, South Carolina, eventually ending in Concord, NC, a region so rich in food culture and tradition deserves to be explored!
+For those willing to get off the main road, who want to experience a true taste of the south, we have put together a list of the best local restaurants along this HOT ROD Power Tour route for authentic flavor and character.

-Comfortable, hospitable and middle-class classy, the Bright Star Restaurant (Alabama's oldest) is a beacon of great seafood and steak cooked with a Greek flair.
+Comfortable, hospitable and middle-class classy, the Bright Star serves 5-star dinner: seafood and steak cooked with a Greek flair.

 Seattle has some of the best food in the country hands down Although there are some...

 Seafood is a delicacy that has been enjoyed since the beginning of time Its flavors are unique...